CAIJ-UW/ATIP-OCR/README.md

 We recommend first parsing each PDF file into smaller batches before processing using Tesseract OCR.
 To process the two example files in this repo, we divided each into single page files.
 To achieve this, we used Ghoscript.

+## Step one
-1. Install Ghostscript in your computer's terminal using Homebrew.
+Install Ghostscript in your computer's terminal using Homebrew.
 To open your computer's terminal, first press command + space, and search "Terminal".
 Double click the Terminal application listed under Top Hit to open it.
 Entering the following script into your Terminal's command line:
 ```
 $ brew install ghostscript
 ```
+## Step two
-2. Set your working directly.
+Set your working directly.
 Your working directory should be the folder that contains the PDF file you wish to convert into machine-readable format.
 To identify which directory you are current in, type the following script into your Terminal's command line:
 ```
 pwd
 ```